zeyad-mohvme-d/Taxi-Fare-Trip-Duration-Analytics/README1.md

 ### What Happened
 We assumed taxi prices depend on:
 - Distance traveled
-- Time spent in the trip
+- Time spent on the trip
 - Fixed base fare

 ### Why This Matters